emanuelevivoli/2020-Software-Architecture-Methodologies-UNIFI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 The documentation file **SWAM Report** aims to describe the comparison between those different method fot state managing.

+# Contacts
+If you are interested in something, don't hesitate to contact me or open an issue.